-Dr. Kenney has performed in venues around the globe, including the Conservatorium in Brisbane, Australia, beautiful Baroque and Renaissance Era cathedrals in rural Italy, the historic Waterford Opera House in Waterford, Ireland and New York’s famed Carnegie Hall (twice).
-Dr. Kenney is an award-winning soloist, having won both North Carolina and Nebraska’s MTNA competitions twice, the 2006 Western Carolina University Concerto Competition, and in 2009, he was named a finalist in the University Division of International Horn Competition of America.
+Dr. Kenney has performed in venues around the globe, including the Conservatorium in Brisbane, Australia, the historic Waterford Opera House in Waterford, Ireland, New York’s famed Carnegie Hall (twice), and in venues throughout the Italian countryside.
+Dr. Kenney is an award-winning soloist, having won both North Carolina and Nebraska’s MTNA competitions twice, the 2006 Western Carolina University Concerto Competition, and in 2009, he was named a finalist in the University Division of the International Horn Competition of America.
 He has performed as soloist with the Duke University Symphony Orchestra, the Jackson (TN) Symphony Orchestra, the Savannah (GA) Philharmonic Orchestra, the Southeast Missouri State University Choir, the Nebraska All-State Choir, and the Southeast Missouri State University Wind Symphony.
-He has presented recitals at the University of Michoacán San Nicolas de Hidalgo in Morelia, Mexico, the University of Virginia, Alabama State University, the University of Louisiana at Monroe, Middle Tennessee State University, Oklahoma State University, Southeast Missouri State University, and Western Carolina University.
+He has presented recitals at the University of Michoacán San Nicolas de Hidalgo in Morelia, Mexico, the University of Virginia, Alabama State University, the University of North Alabama, Middle Tennessee State University, Oklahoma State University, and Western Carolina University, among others.

-At Southeast Missouri State University, Dr. Kenney regularly performs with the Water Street Brass Works, a Brass Trio with his Southeast faculty colleagues Dr. Marty Reynolds (Trombone) and Dr. Kevin Tague (Trumpet).
-He is currently a section member of the Jackson (TN) Symphony Orchestra has performed with the South Dakota Symphony, Omaha Symphony, Lincoln Symphony, Kansas City Symphony, St. Louis Symphony, Charlotte Symphony, Fayetteville Symphony, Hendersonville Symphony, Carolina Pops Orchestra, Chamber Orchestra of the Triangle, Long Bay Symphony, Spartanburg Philharmonic, Paducah Symphony, Memphis Symphony, Chattanooga Symphony, and the Savannah Philharmonic.
+In 2022, Dr. Kenney formed Duo Sonus with former student Jordan Redd, now Assistant Professor of Horn at the University of Northern Alabama.
+That same year, they commissioned and recorded Odyssey for Two Horns and Mixed Media by celebrated composer James Naigus.
+The recording premiered on January 1st, 2023, and they plan on using it as the title track of their first album.
+He is currently a section member of the Jackson (TN) Symphony Orchestra and he has performed with the South Dakota Symphony, Omaha Symphony, Lincoln Symphony, Kansas City Symphony, St. Louis Symphony, Charlotte Symphony, Fayetteville Symphony, Hendersonville Symphony, Carolina Pops Orchestra, Chamber Orchestra of the Triangle, Long Bay Symphony, Spartanburg Philharmonic, Paducah Symphony, Memphis Symphony, Chattanooga Symphony, and the Savannah Philharmonic.